 Some people may not like the feeling of wearing a ring on their finger, or a ring may need to be taken off frequently for work or recreational activities.
 For example, a person who does manual labor may find wearing an engagement or wedding ring difficult.
 In addition, some may feel that they do not need to wear a ring on their ring finger to show their commitment to their partner.

 Settling Relationship Disputes Regarding Rings

-People of any gender might not find wearing an engagement ring appealing for a variety of reasons.
+People of any gender might not find wearing an engagement ring or wedding band appealing for a variety of reasons.
 Many couples may choose not to buy or wear rings due to cost or personal preference.
 Engagement and marriage can be about love and commitment for most couples, not about a physical object that you put on your finger.

 If you are in a long-distance relationship or would feel more comfortable trying couples therapy from the comfort of your own home, online therapy could be a good fit for you and your partner.
 Studies show that, while some couples may experience initial reservations in trying online therapy, many find that it enables a greater sense of control and comfort and less fear of judgment compared to in-person therapy.